dongcheng12345/DataflyTest/README.md

 ----
 modify the code:

-   1. store the file in the resource file and fresh project.
+   1. store the dataset file in the resource file and fresh project.

-   2. set row heading, QI and file location in the setup().

    3. create new DGH(domain generalization hierarchies) trees according your QIs.

    3.1. the sequency of the trees must be same as that of QIs.

-   3.2. if the some column' data is not numerical, you should build the tree in the txtfile and store in the workpalce.
+   3.2. if the some column' data is not numerical, you should build the tree and store in the workpalce.

-running the code: set the suitable K.
+running the code: set the suitable K , then set row heading(attribute names), QIs(quasi-identifier names).